azdavis/azdavis.net/src/fast/index.md

     body{max-width:40em;margin:1em auto;padding:10px}

-The original file and the minified file instruct the computer to do exactly the same things.
+The original file and the minified file instruct the computer to do exactly the same things - no data is lost.
 The original file is clearly superior for human programmers to work with, but since the minified file is smaller, it should be served to users.

-Bear in mind that while we have reduced the size of this file, no meaning is lost.
-Then, one can view minification as a form of lossless compression.
-Speaking of which,

 ## Compression